CheVeraId/domainauth-spec/draft-narea-domainauth.md

    - Calculate the intersection of:
      - The validity periods of all certificates in the certification path, from the organisation certificate to the signer's certificate (if different).
      - The signature metadata validity period.
-     - The DNSSEC record validity period (using the TTL override).
+     - The DNSSEC chain validity period, applying the TTL override from {{ttl-override}}.
+   - Verifiers MAY enforce a TTL shorter than that required by the service, but not shorter than the 1-second minimum.
+   - Verifiers MAY allow their end users to specify a shorter TTL (but still not shorter than 1 second) than the one in the TXT record.
    - Verify that the verification time falls within this intersection.
 9. **Verify the digital signature:**
    - Use the signer's public key to verify the signature over the content.